okl/engineering-careers/engineering-progression.md

 ### Leadership Skills ###

-* Respond well to mentorship
+* Receive mentorship well and demonstrate growth
 * Contribute to larger projects when playing a supporting role on collaborative initiatives

 ### Team Skills ###